 - It does not support future applications as it is not extensible.

-EIGRP is the most advanced routing protocol that relies on distance vector and state route links is effective in identifying the optimal route path.
-It will have more impact in real-time as it makes use of required resources and the only disadvantage is that is not extensible.
+EIGRP is the most advanced routing protocol that relies on distance vector, and state route links are effective in identifying the optimal route path.
+It will have more impact in real-time as it makes use of required resources, and the only disadvantage is that it is not extensible.

 This is a guide to What is EIGRP?.
-Here we discuss the Introduction to EIGRP and the Fundamentals, Benefits, Packet Types along with pros and cons.
+Here we discuss the Introduction to EIGRP and the Fundamentals, Benefits, Packet Types, and pros and cons.
 You can also go through our other suggested articles to learn more –